asvorg/tiralabra/rsa/documentation/tests.md

 # Test documentation

 Tests are done by unittesting the relevant functions.
 The main.rs and ui.rs modules are left out of testing.
 The tests are rerunnable simply by running ``` cargo test ```.
 Every function is tested with the relevant inputs.
+All of the tests can be found under /rsa/tests/tests.rs.

 ## Tarpaulin coverage reports